tiagomiguelcs/rofi-themes-collection/README.md

 # Themes for the Rofi Launcher
+Thank you to the awesome @newmanls for providing the initial repo.

 ## What is Rofi?

-Rofi is a window switcher, Application launcher and dmenu replacement.
-Rofi started as a clone of simpleswitcher and It has been extended with extra features,like an application launcher and ssh-launcher, and can act as a drop-in dmenu replacement, making it a very versatile tool.
-Rofi, like dmenu, will provide the user with a textual list of options where one or more can be selected.
-This can either be running an application, selecting a window, or options provided by an external script.
-You can learn more about Rofi [here](https://github.com/davatorium/rofi).
+Rofi is a window switcher, application launcher, and command executor for Linux systems.
+It provides a fast and convenient way to switch between open windows, launch applications, and run commands without using the mouse.
+Rofi is highly customizable and can be configured to match the user's preferences in terms of appearance, behavior, and functionality.
+It supports various modes of operation, such as the window switcher mode, the application launcher mode, the SSH mode, and the script executor mode.
+Rofi is widely used in Linux desktop environments and window managers as a replacement for other tools like dmenu or Alt+Tab.
+It is open source and actively developed by a community of contributors, making it a reliable and flexible tool for Linux users.
+You can learn more about Rofi [here](https://github.com/davatorium/rofi)

 ## How to Install Rofi